As an Amazon Associate I earn from qualifying purchases. (Affiliate Disclosure Statement)

 Cornering is considered as a very rewarding experience for motorcycle riders.
-To pull off properly, there are lots of thing that one has to keep in mind.
+To pull off properly, there are lots of things that one has to keep in mind.
 Do take note that the most significant factor when cornering is to center at the right speed.
 This is only made possible if your bike has been set up properly before entering a corner.

 Unluckily, you cannot always judge a certain corner before you enter it.
 A corner is said to be nasty if there is a decreasing radius.
 Furthermore, riders are not always lucky because not all the time there are warning signs.

-For a rule of thumb, you have to be on the lookout of vanishing point.
-In case you notice that the vanishing points is getting bigger, fret not because it only means that the corner widens up.
+For a rule of thumb, you have to be on the lookout of the vanishing point.
+In case you notice that the vanishing points are getting bigger, fret not because it only means that the corner widens up.
 On the other hand, if you observe that the vanishing points keep getting closer, you have to bear in mind that the corner is getting tighter.
 This way, you will still have ample time to streamline your speed.

-There are some cases where in riders tend to forget the vanishing points?
+There are some cases where riders tend to forget the vanishing points?
 In times like this, what are the safety rules of thumb?

 - Push the bike to the inside with the use of your outside knee.
 Also, you can push against the steering handle so long as you have a psychological barrier.
 With that being said, the former is still recommended.

 - Apply the rear brake slowly.
 In situations like this, you do not only decrease the speed as the bike will also turn a little bit around the rear wheel.
 Hence, you will turn more do the corner- and this is what you supposed to do.
 Just forget about the word “panic” because it will just steer you away from the right thing to do.

 Get started wide, slow down, and then keep on the left part until you are certain that the road is crystal clear.
 It is a great idea to come up with a safe buzzer zone that is away from the oncoming traffic